hero image

 Gainesville, FL, UNITED STATES

-H. Kenny Cheng’s research is focused on the impact of internet technology and software development.
+H. Kenny Cheng’s research is focused on big data, business analytics, and the economic and policy issues of artificial intelligence.

 Biography